Shut the Door. Have a Seat.: Plot

-Don immediately tells Peggy Olson (Elisabeth Moss) about the plan and to prepare to leave with him, but he is dismissive when she asks for further details.
-Peggy tells Don, "I don't want to make a career out of you kicking me when you fail," and refuses to come with him.

-Don and Roger visit Pete, who called in sick so he could interview with a rival agency.
+Don immediately tells Peggy Olson (Elisabeth Moss) about the plan and to prepare to leave with him, but Peggy, offended by his presumption, refuses to leave.
+Don and Roger visit Pete, who has called in sick so he could interview with a rival agency.
 Knowing he feels unappreciated, they acknowledge his forward thinking and offer him a junior partnership, which he agrees to.
-Don then goes to see Peggy at her apartment and finally recognizes her talents, telling her that if she doesn't come to the new agency, he will spend the rest of his life trying to hire her.
+Don then goes to see Peggy at her apartment and finally acknowledges her talents, telling her that if she doesn't come to the new agency, he will spend the rest of his life trying to hire her.
 Peggy agrees.

 When Pete arrives at Sterling Cooper over the weekend, he encounters a clueless Harry Crane (Rich Sommer), who is soon coerced into joining the new agency.
 Roger brings Joan Harris (Christina Hendricks) aboard as well to ensure they leave with all necessary client files for continuity of service.
 The group raids the Sterling Cooper offices and leaves late at night.

 Don finds out about Betty's relationship with Henry from Roger, and angrily confronts her.
 She tells him plainly that she's going to Reno to divorce him and he's going to consent, implicitly threatening to reveal his secret identity if he does not.
 The next day, Don and Betty break the news to their children that they are divorcing.
 Sally storms out, feeling betrayed, and Bobby begs his father not to go.

 The members of the new agency meet in a hotel room at The Pierre.
 Don calls Betty and agrees to consent to the divorce, and she replies "You will always be their father."
 That evening, Betty leaves for Reno with Henry and her infant son, Gene, leaving Sally and Bobby in the care of their housekeeper Carla, while Don arrives alone at his new apartment in downtown Manhattan.